Is remote work affecting the future of sick days?

 “This is because you’re not allowing your body and your mind to get into the rest and relaxation system, the parasympathetic system where your body says this is the time that I can heal,” Ho said.

-She believes many people feel pressure to stay on the clock because they was to be a team player.
+She believes many people feel pressure to stay on the clock because they want to be a team player.

 “I want to remind everyone that decades of research show that if your physical and mental health are not up to par, you’re not going to be your most productive self,” Ho said.
 “Actually, it might have the opposite effect of actually getting you in trouble at work.”